BrianSchroer/sparky-test-helpers/SparkyTestHelpers.Mapping/api.md

             Assert.AreEqual(src.Rate / 100, dest.Percent))
         .AssertMappedValues(foo, bar);
 ```
-As with AutoMapper, you don't have to configure anything for properties with the same name/type in the source and destination instances.
-**AssertMappedValues** considers those successful if the source/destination values matter.
+You don't have to configure anything for properties with the same name/type in the source and destination instances. **AssertMappedValues**() considers those successful if the source/destination values match.

-Use **IgnoringMember** for destination properties that are not mapped or which you need to test in another way.
+Use **IgnoringMember** for destination properties that are not mapped, or which you need to test in another way.

 Use **WhereMember** to "dot" to the **ShouldEqual**, **ShouldEqualValue** and **IsTestedBy** functions.